aimee-mcneil-melville/ToDo-Full-Stack/README.md

 // more code
 ```

-One of the useful things about Node is it allows us to write code "modules" in [common JS](https://nodejs.org/docs/latest/api/modules.html) format.
+You can find that module in the `utils/assert.js` file.
+This approach allows us to place `assert()` in a different file so it can be used my multiple other files.

+One of the useful things about Node is it allows us to write code "modules" in [CommonJS](https://nodejs.org/docs/latest/api/modules.html) format.
 Modules allow us to break code up into separate files.
 This allows code be more:

  * Testable - we can test pieces of the code separately.
  * Readable - the code in one small file may perform a very specific task making easier to hold in heads.